 \subsection{Impact of Data Heterogeneity}

-Numerous prior works argued that data heterogeneity poses a challenge for FL~\citep{li2020fedprox,wang2020tackling}.
-Figure~\ref{fig:ls-cv-cohort-iid} shows that distributing data uniformly and randomly across users indeed improves performance for all datasets, cohort sizes and seed models.
-Since for LS, all clients have a dataset of approximately the same duration and we use dynamic batching, this is unlikely to be due to the differences in the amount of data between clients.
-The impact of using randomized, i.i.d. data decreases with increasing cohort size.
-Results in Figure~\ref{fig:ls-cv-cohort-iid} suggest that algorithms such as FedProx~\citep{li2020fedprox}, ProxSkip~\citep{mishchenko2022proxskip}, and SCAFFOLD~\citep{karimireddy2020scaffold} could further improve FL performance.
-We evaluated FedProx and it indeed in many cases (for larger cohorts and w/o seed model) improves FL models, though marginally (see Appendix~\ref{section-fedprox}, Table~\ref{table-fedprox-results}).
+Prior works argued that data heterogeneity poses a challenge for FL~\citep{li2020fedprox,wang2020tackling}.
+Figure~\ref{fig:ls-cv-cohort-iid} shows that distributing data uniformly and randomly across users indeed improves performance for all settings.
+Since for LS, every client's data are of similar duration and we use dynamic batching, this is unlikely to be due to the differences in the amount of data between clients.
+The impact of using i.i.d. data decreases with increasing cohort size.
+Figure~\ref{fig:ls-cv-cohort-iid} suggests that algorithms such as FedProx~\citep{li2020fedprox}, ProxSkip~\citep{mishchenko2022proxskip}, and SCAFFOLD~\citep{karimireddy2020scaffold} could further improve FL performance.
+We evaluated FedProx, which marginally improved FL performance in some cases (see Appendix~\ref{section-fedprox}, Table~\ref{table-fedprox-results}).